 Once a well-kept secret, Playa Venao is quickly emerging as one of Panama’s top surf and beach destinations.
 This idyllic beach town with its welcoming bohemian buzz is attracting people of all ages, including couples, families, remote workers, retirees, and international travelers.

-A leisurely six-hour drive from Panama City, Playa Venao is on the southern tip of the Azuero Peninsula, 30 minutes south of bustling Pedasi, on the Pacific Ocean.
+A leisurely six-hour drive from Panama City, Playa Venao lies on the southern tip of the Azuero Peninsula, 30 minutes south of bustling Pedasi, on the Pacific Ocean coastline.

 Rolling hills spill down to a sparkling crescent-shaped bay ringed with marbled black and golden sand.
-A colorful cluster of restaurants, cafes, and beach bars; laidback resorts and charming hostels; and busy surf shops stretch along the gently curving beach.
+A colorful cluster of restaurants, cafes and beach bars; laidback resorts and charming hostels; and busy surf shops stretch along the gently curving beach.